Lilian-ECheche/Dahel-Technology-Northwind-Traders-Project/README.md

 Northwind SQL & Power BI Analytics Project

 Project Overview
-This project is an in depth SQL analysis of the Northwind database.
+This project is an in depth SQL AND Power BI analysis of the Northwind database.
 It focuses on business insights such as revenue, customers, products, employees, and operational performance.

-The goal is to demonstrate data analysis skills using SQL for business decision making.
+The goal is to demonstrate data analysis skills using SQL and Power BI for business decision making.

- Tool Used
+ ToolS Used
  MYSQL
+ POWER BI
 Project Structure
-The project is grouped into four tiers:
+The SQL project is grouped into four tiers:

  Tier 1: Basic Analysis
 - Total orders, customers, products